-In a rare and very personal candid interview, Dr. Lucy Jones, the world’s most foremost authority on earthquakes, opens up to LA Stories with Giselle Fernandez and shares her remarkable career journey and the challenges that came as a woman rising to the top of her profession.
+In a rare and very personal, candid interview, Dr. Lucy Jones — the world’s foremost authority on earthquakes — opens up to "LA Stories with Giselle Fernandez" and shares her remarkable career journey as well as the challenges that came as a woman rising to the top of her profession.

 Be sure to catch Jones' full conversation with Fernandez in the new episode of our podcast "LA Stories Unfiltered" here:

 Hear much more: The unfiltered, in-depth interview with Dr. Lucy Jones

 The renowned seismologist — and first American scientist in China when it opened to the West — tells Fernandez how she's learned from experience that women can't have it all.
 From experiencing toxic masculinity in the workplace, imposter syndrome and working mother guilt, Jones says that as a woman in a predominantly men’s field, the challenges she faced made her strive even harder.

 "The Earthquake Lady" also shares that the famous 1992 photo of her holding her toddler son while giving news updates on the Landers temblor belies reality — telling Fernandez that her family and career suffered while she tried to do both jobs.

 Jones credits her husband, also a seismologist, for stepping up as a fully supportive partner behind the scenes, along with her father for encouraging her to rise above imposed expectations and limitations.